 - Call and check in because the pain doesn’t go away in a couple days.

 If all else fails, stick it in a card if you’re too worried you’re going panic and put your foot in your mouth.
-The whole point to let the person know that they are being thought of and that they aren’t alone.
+Bodily also makes a beautiful Care For Miscarriage Box that is very tasteful.
+The whole point is to let the person know that they are being thought of and that they aren’t alone.